wjguouniv/aislides/README.md

 - Project delivery status and risk assessment
 - etc.

+All templates are based on the presentation "AIHVAC_march2025_update" and maintain consistency with its design language and structure.

 ### Development Process
 The slides were created using Cursor AI, which generated new slide templates based on existing patterns while incorporating modern design principles and best practices.
 These slides demonstrate how AI can be used to create consistent, professional presentation materials.